Corporate Governance System

 - Based on laws, the Articles of Incorporation, and rules for the Board of Directors, the Board of Directors decides important issues relating to legal requirements and management of the Company and group companies, and prevents violations of the law or the Articles of Incorporation by monitoring the performance of duties by the directors.

 - In order to comply with relevant laws and regulations regarding the performance of duties, specific documents such as policies and rules are prepared.
-Awareness of these are promoted throughout the Company and each group company after various committees, such as the CSR Committee, have examined and deliberated on them.
+Awareness of these are promoted throughout the Company and each group company after various committees, such as the Internal Control Committee, have examined and deliberated on them.

 - The Whistleblower Hotline has been established with internal and external channels and operates as the point of contact for inquiries and reporting on problems related to legal violations and other compliance matters.
 The Company ensures that whistleblowers are not penalized.